top of page

 And then there's the fact we can't stop thinking about.
 In France, at least 74 people drowned during the heatwave.
 People went to the water to survive the heat, and the water took them.
 If you want one sentence that captures how unprepared we are, it's that one.

 If climate change arrives through water, then protection has to arrive through water too.
 That means warning systems that actually reach people before the heat does.
-1,300 deaths on the world's richest continent says they didn't.
-It means fixing the unglamorous things now, including the leaking pipes, the unshaded streets, the homes that turn into ovens.
+The 1,300 deaths on the world's richest continent say they didn't.
+It means fixing the unglamorous things now, including leaking pipes, unshaded streets, and homes that turn into ovens.
 It means remembering that nature is infrastructure and investing in nature-based solutions.
-A restored wetland holds water through a drought and absorbs it in a flood, no committee required to set it up.
-And it means money.
-Water carries most of climate's damage but receives a sliver of climate finance, and that maths simply cannot hold another summer like this one.
+A restored wetland holds water through a drought and absorbs it in a flood.
+No committee is required to set it up.

 The heat will break.
 It always does.
 Our job is to make sure someone's listening.